dosbox-staging/dosbox-staging/website/docs/getting-started/introduction.md

 ## Other stuff we'll need

-As you follow along, you'll need to create and edit DOSBox configuration files which are plain text files.
-While Notepad on Windows or TextEdit on macOS could do the job, it's preferable to use a better text editor more suited to the task.
+As you follow along, you'll need to create and edit DOSBox configuration files, which are plain text files.
+While Notepad on Windows or TextEdit on macOS could do the job, it's preferable to use a better text editor that is more suited to the task.

 <h3>Windows</h3>